Analytics is Deputy's new reporting and analytics tool, allowing managers to view and analyse scheduling and timesheet data.

 Copy and modify a default report to make a new custom report

-If you would rather base the report on an existing default one, open the report you wish to duplicate and then click the three dots icon on the top right-hand side of your screen and select Make a copy.
+If you would rather base the report on an existing default one, open the report you wish to duplicate and then click Make a copy.

 Or click on the + icon.